pixelass/pwa-template/docs/ATOMIC_DESIGN.md

 Pages are the entry point of a user.
 A page will collect data from the server or another source, choose a template and render and fill it with data.
 In our case pages will be used by [next.js](https://nextjs.org/docs/basic-features/pages).
-We love how nicely this fits into our structure.
+We love how nicely this ties into atomic design.